My Favorite Civil 3D 2020.1 New Features

 - Collaboration and Data Exchange updates

-In this blog, I will highlight two of my favorite new features.
+In this blog, I will highlight the Civil 3D 2020.1 New Features along with two of my favorite new features.
 Just so you know, I am saving the best one for last!

 The first new feature I will go into is the new options for viewing pressure networks in profile view.
 Thanks to a new “Profile” tab in the fittings and appurtenance style dialog boxes, there are now options for fittings and appurtenance styles to display the parts as boundaries, catalog-defined blocks, or user-defined blocks which gives you more flexibility in how to display these parts.
 You can see these new options in the figure below:

 The following images show examples of the additional display options now available in 2020.1: